lfcampos/Medication-Adherence/README.md

 The file run_params.R allows the user to easily adjust the tuning parameters, such as the number of particles or the number of test patients.

-After running predict.R, the user should run summarize.R.
-At the top of the file, the user provides the specific analysis run date of interest and summarizes the posterior draws in plots.
+After running predict.R, the script summarize.R summarizes the results, producing figures and tables.
+At the top of the file, the user provides the specific analysis run date of interest.

 The other files for predicting adherence behavior are: